ddc-java-17/leave-me-alone-reedsearle/docs/index.md

 ask a friend to hand the phone to them.
 Alternatively, the practical joker might install the app on a friend's phone so the friend cannot touch the phone without setting off the alarm.

-As a professional who frequents places where phones may be taken, I want an alarm that makes a so uncomfortable, they drop my phone and run.
+As a professional who frequents places where phones may be taken, I want an alarm that makes a thief so uncomfortable, they drop my phone and run.
 I would like a picture to be taken of that person,

 As a person who has their life saved in their phone, I want an alarm app that will track the location of my phone when stolen so the police can recover my phone